← All Resources

 Full Retirement Age (FRA) is 67 for those born in 1960 or later.
 Each year you delay past FRA adds approximately 8% to your benefit.
 Source: Social Security Administration.

-Delaying from 62 to 70 can increase your annual benefit by 76% or more.
-For a couple where both spouses delay to 70, this can mean $20,000–$30,000 more per year in guaranteed, inflation-adjusted income for life.
-This is effectively a guaranteed 8% annual return for each year you delay — one of the best risk-free returns available anywhere.
+Delaying from 62 to 70 can boost your annual benefit by 76% or more.
+For a couple where both spouses delay to 70, that can mean $20,000–$30,000 more per year in guaranteed, inflation-adjusted income for life.
+I call this the best risk-free return available anywhere: a guaranteed 8% annual increase for each year you delay.
+Nothing else in finance comes close to that on a risk-adjusted basis.

-The breakeven point (where total lifetime benefits from delaying surpass total benefits from claiming early) is typically around age 78–82.
-If you expect to live past your early 80s, delaying is usually the better mathematical choice.
+The breakeven age — where total lifetime benefits from delaying catch up to early claiming — lands around 78–82.
+If you expect to make it past your early 80s (and most people do), delaying is almost always the smarter math.

 Step 4: Know Your Account Types and Tax Treatment

-Not all retirement savings are created equal.
-The tax treatment of different account types affects both how much you need to save and how much you can actually spend in retirement.
+Not all retirement dollars are worth the same.
+The tax treatment of each account type affects how much you need to save and — more importantly — how much of that money you actually get to spend.

 Traditional 401(k) and Traditional IRA